Go to website

 You can add a teaser trailer to the beginning of your podcast episode to generate excitement for the episode.
 The interface is slightly different than shown in this video, and we're working to get all of the videos updated as quickly as possible.
 NOTE: If you don't see the Teaser Trailer box in your episode, be sure to add intro music to the episode and the Teaser Trailer will appear.
 To start, Inside your Episode Builder, click the plus button under 'Tease

 How Does the Free Music Library Work?

 Alitu provides a free music library that you can use when creating your podcast episodes in Alitu.
-Right now there are 11 free tracks you can use, each with several different time lengths for the music track.
+Right now there are 11 free tracks you can use, each with multiple time lengths.
 You can use these for intro or outro music as well as transitional music between audio clips.
-This music is royalty-free and can be used in any of your podcast episodes.
-To view the music library, 1) click on 'Library' in the top navigation, then 2) click 'Free music library':
+The provided music is royalty-free and can be used in any of your podcast episodes.
+To view the music library, 1) click the 'Library' icon in the left navigation (it looks like a 2 x 2 square), then 2) click 'Free